aimux docs

 1. Open aimux

-2. Create a session from the picker
+2. Create a workspace from the picker

 3. Optionally attach a project directory